Tog Wajaale: Before Somali Civil War

-Beginning in the early 1960s, a conflict between the Jibril Abokor of Isaaq and the Reer Nuur of Gadabursi occurred, which affected Wajaale.
+Beginning in the early 1960s, a conflict between the Reer yoonis of Isaaq and the Reer Nuur of Gadabursi occurred in magaala cad and garbahaadley wich near wajaale, which affected Wajaale.
 This conflict lasted for a long time in the areas inhabited by both clans, but reconciliation took place in Wajaale.

 In the 1964 Ethiopian-Somali War, fighting between Ethiopian and Somali forces occurred in Wajaale, largely destroying the town.

 In January 1987, 10 international employees of Médecins Sans Frontières were kidnapped in Wajaale; they were released two weeks later.

 After the Declaration of Independence of Somaliland

 In February 1997, UNICEF led discussions among the communities of Gabiley, Arabsiyo, and Wajaale on local health issues.

 When taxes on Somalis were raised in Ogaden, Ethiopia, the number of people migrating to the Somaliland border town of Wajaale surged, doubling its population.
 This led to a shortage of ballots for the 2002 Somaliland regional elections.

 In March 2008, the President of Somaliland announced the creation of six new regions and 14 new districts, with Wajaale becoming the Wajaale District of Gabiley region.
 However, this classification was not approved by Parliament and did not take root.

 In February 2009, a Kenyan convert from Islam was detained and assaulted by Wajaale border officials in Somaliland while attempting to enter Somaliland from Ethiopia.

 In April 2009, Wajaale was also affected by flooding in western Somaliland.

 In 2010, it was reported that HIV was prevalent along the Ethiopian to Somaliland roadway, centered in Wajaale.

 In June 2011, Ethiopian security forces arrested a Somaliland intelligence officer in Jijiga.
 This was seen as retaliation for the arrest of an Ethiopian plainclothes officer by Somaliland police in Wajaale.
 Security departments from both countries gathered in Wajaale for discussions to resolve this.

 In March 2012, it was reported that a well failed in Wajaale, resulting in a water shortage and the purchase of expensive water from Ethiopia.
 The population at this point is estimated at 40,000 and the water project in Wajaale will reportedly not be completed until 2015.

 In November 2013, the first lady of Somaliland opened an orphanage in Wajaale.

 In May 2014, police officers killed civilians protesting in Wajaale.

 In November 2014, a fire destroyed 20 homes in Wajaale.
 Residents protested that the government's response was inadequate.

 In November 2014, an earthquake occurred in Wajaale.

 In December 2017, a large fire broke out in Wajaale, destroying more than 90 stores.

 In August 2018, the Oromia-Somali clashes in Ethiopia destabilized the Somali region but kept calm in Wajaale, a Somaliland territory.